-okra is a very good source of Vit.C , it is a low cal food : 20 calories per half cup sliced okra , it is also a good source of Vit.A , calcium and fibre, but the most interesting benefit of okra comes from the mucilage rich fibre it contains......it soothes the inner lining of stomach n intestines , detoxifies the system and is very gentle on the system unlike bran which irritates the inner lining of stomach when consumed in large quantities.
+okra is a very good source of Vit.C, it is a low cal food with 20 calories per half cup sliced okra, it is also a good source of Vit.A, calcium and fiber, but the most interesting benefit of okra comes from the mucilage rich fiber it contains.
+The mucilage of okra soothes the inner lining of stomach and intestines, detoxifies the system and is very gentle on the system unlike bran which irritates the inner lining of stomach when consumed in large quantities.

-okra should not be fried to get all the benefits , stirfrying works best as the mucilage from inside the fruit is not decomposed and it gets absorbed into the powdered masalas ( cornmeal or chickpea flour can also be used for this purpose) and we get optimal benefit of this vegetable.
+Okra should not be deep fried to retain all the health benefits, stir frying works best as the mucilage from inside the fruit is not decomposed and it gets absorbed into the powdered masalas (cornmeal or chickpea flour can also be used for this purpose) and we get optimal benefit of this vegetable.

-it is very simple and quick preparation..........just wash and cut the okras (250 gm) in half , pat dry and keep aside......heat sunflower oil or mustard oil 1 tsp in a deep pan and throw in few whole red chillies and let them change colour.
-Now add the okras with salt to taste and stir fry on medium heat for 3-4 minutes .........add 2 tsp of powdered kashmiri masala* ......fry for 2 minutes and it is ready to serve.......the okras should just be cooked and not browned for me and it is good this way as i told above........
+To prepare this Kashmiri masale ki sookhi bhindi, just wash and cut the okras (400 gm) in half, pat dry and keep aside.
+Heat mustard oil 1 tsp in a deep pan and throw in few whole red chillies and let them change colour.
+Now add the okras with salt to taste and stir fry on medium heat for 3-4 minutes.
+Add 2 tsp of powdered kashmiri masala*, fry till the okra takes a golden hue and it is ready to serve.
+It may take some 10 minutes to cook this way if using minimal oil like this recipe.

 to make powdered kashmiri masala*